senzee1984/InflativeLoading/README.md

 ### 4/11/2024 Improved Shellcode Logic
 I added additional shellcode logic to handle some uncommon exceptions.
 For instance, in the CobaltStrike stateless DLL payload, some base relocation entries are invalid because the page RVA is larger than size of image.

-The size of image is 0x58000.
+The size of image is `0x58000`.
 ![image](/screenshot/improved-logic1.jpg)

-However, some RVA are larger than the number.
+However, some RVAs are larger than 0x58000.
 ![image](/screenshot/improved-logic2.jpg)

 Besides, the shellcode gracefully exits the program after executing the converted shellcode.